 Clinical experience takes place in one of several health care facilities.
 Emphasis is on preparation of patients, and accurately recording an EEG under supervision.
 Clinical experience will promote and assist students in critical thinking and in the application of newly attained theory.

 Examines the anatomy of the central and peripheral nervous system with focus on the functional aspects of the brain stem, cerebellum, basal ganglia, and cerebrum.
 Provides a foundation for better understanding of neurological diseases and disorders.
-A research paper is required.
-79

 Explores the more common adult and pediatric neurological diseases and disorders.
 Includes clinical and electrographic correlations and related medications used for treatment.
 Examines patient histories relevant to neurodiagnostic findings.
-A research paper is required.

 Emphasis on continued development of technical skills used in testing patients in a variety of clinical settings.
 Clinical experience will promote and assist students in critical thinking and in the application of newly attained theory.